 Super-user access and scripting are possibilities VPS brings to the table.
 Greater control of your site’s backend means further optimizing your site’s performance.

-With the right tech-savvy customization, VPS hosting offers impressive performance capabilities that rival dedicated hosting.
+With the right tech-savvy customization, VPS hosting offers impressive website performance capabilities that rival dedicated hosting.

 On the flip side, super-user access and customization mean that you could mess things up, too.